Test of China's reforms in a region wealthier than most nations

-GUANGZHOU, China (Reuters) - Just days after China announced sweeping reforms to revitalize its economy, several hundred striking workers rallied outside a Nokia factory in its wealthiest and most industrialized region shouting: “Protect our rights!”
+GUANGZHOU, China, Nov 26 (Reuters) - Just days after China announced sweeping reforms to revitalise its economy, several hundred striking workers rallied outside a Nokia factory in its wealthiest and most industrialised region shouting: “Protect our rights!”

 “We have hopes for a better China,” said one worker surnamed Huang who said he was forced to accept new contracts with worse terms of employment after Nokia sold its mobile phones business to U.S. software giant Microsoft.